 Smith’s collection of 27,185 dried botanical specimens is a rare example of a personal herbarium that has been kept in its original state and has not been remounted or relabelled.
 The herbarium contains specimens from 85 countries and 135 territories, and the earliest specimen dates from 1708.
 Many of the specimens were sent to Smith as gifts or exchanges, including those received from the world renowned physicians and botanists he met on his 1786–1787 tour of Europe.

 There is also a supplementary lichen collection.

 Smith’s carpological, or economic botany, collection contains more than 900 objects, including seeds, fruits, wood, fibres, fungi, lichen, and resins.
-There are also several processed items such as textiles, whale skin and the wing of a flying fish.
+There are also several processed items such as textiles, whale skin, and the wing of a flying fish.
 The collection dates from 1775 to 1827.
-It was conserved thanks to an Arts Council PRISM fund (March 2018- March 2019).
-The collection is listed, but not yet catalogued.
-Please contact Collections staff if you wish more information on the collection.
+It was conserved in 2018/19 thanks to an Arts Council PRISM grant.
+The collection is listed, but not yet fully catalogued.
+Please contact Collections staff for more information.

 Smith’s correspondence contains over 3,000 letters from 400 correspondents.
 The collection largely comprises letters received by Smith, though in a few instances his outgoing letters have been recovered and a complete exchange is present.